pqina/filepond/README.md

 import * as FilePond from 'filepond';
 ```

-Or get from a CDN
+Or get it from a CDN

 ```html
 <!-- add to document <head> -->